Hyteve/Robot-Class-Final/README.md

 ## Notes

 We used Google Collab to run our code, since the vision models require GPU to run.
-The code are located in the file robot_final.ipynb
+The code are located in the file robot_final.ipynb(robot_final.ipynb)